DanBedford1/Google-Breakout-Project/README.md

 # Google-Breakout-Project
-Load python files into a python IDE with pygame installed.
+Load python files into a python IDE (Easiest with PyCharm) with pygame installed.
 Make sure to include sound files for best experience.
 Have fun :)